-If you ran your site through PageSpeed Insights, you may see a recommendation to eliminate render-blocking resources.
+If you ran your website through Lighthouse, you may see a recommendation to eliminate render-blocking resources.

 Where are your render-blocking resources loading from?
 What is the transfer time and potential savings?
 Narrow down which file types cause issues so you know what to focus on.

 When you activate it in WP Rocket, they generate critical CSS then “load all other CSS files asynchronously… without render-blocking.”

 First, make sure critical CSS is working and not causing layout shifts (which it often does) or FOUT (flash of unstyled text when you open your website).
 To fix this, you may need to clear cache or regenerate critical CSS in WP Rocket as well as your page builder if you’re using one.
 You may also need to exclude files from optimize CSS delivery using WP Rocket’s helper plugin.

 It’s also a good idea to set a fallback critical CSS:

 - Download the combined, purified, and minified CSS.